-- describe the macroscopic organization of the human body using the appropriate terminology; - describe the main cavities of the body, describe the individual organs of the various apparatuses and systems from the macroscopic, microscopic and topographic point of view;

-• provide students with knowledge on the functions of the various organs and systems of the human body and the mechanisms underlying these functions.
+Aim of the teaching is: to describe the macroscopic organization of the human body using the appropriate terminology.
+Describe the main cavities of the body, describe the individual organs of the various apparatuses and systems from the macroscopic, microscopic and topographic point of view; to provide students with knowledge on the functions of the various organs and systems of the human body and the mechanisms underlying these functions.
 The course also aims to provide knowledge on the functional integration of the various systems and on their regulation in physiological conditions also for the purpose of maintaining homeostasis.
 The course aims to provide student with the skills necessary for the full understanding of the most important tissues of the human organism.